alchitry/alchitry.github.io/content/tutorials/your-first-fpga-project.md

 With this design (note I said design and not code), the button input is directly connected to the LED output.
 You can imagine a physical wire bridging the input to the output inside the FPGA.
 In reality, it's not a wire but a set of switches (multiplexers) that are set to route the signal directly to the output.
-Well, this is only partially true since the `resetConditioner` is there which does some stuff to clean up the reset signal.
+Well, this is only partially true since the `reset_conditioner` is there which does some stuff to clean up the reset signal.

 Since the signal doesn’t have to wait for a processor to read it, it will travel as fast as possible through the silicon to light the LED.
-This is almost instant (again, forget about the `resetConditioner`)!
+This is almost instant (again, forget about the `reset_conditioner`)!
 The best part is that if you wire the button the LED then go on to create some crazy design with the rest of the FPGA, this will not slow down.
 This is because the circuits will operate independently as they both simply _exist_.
 It is this parallelism where FPGAs get their real power.